adelgadocabrera/decentralized-computing/distributed-systems-essay.md

 - Cascading failures: Failures on one part of the system can cause failures in another, potentially leading to system outages.

 All of these issues can have a significant impact on the performance and functionality of distributed systems, nonetheless, it is sometimes hard to design a system taking all possible factors into account.
-Therefore, when building a system it is important to identify what problems your system capable of tackling and equally important to be aware of what scenarios it is vulnerable to, or simply can't handle.
+Therefore, when building a system it is important to identify what problems your system is capable of tackling and equally important to be aware of what scenarios it is vulnerable to, or simply can't handle.

 In addition to these network-related issues, there are also security concerns to consider.
 In a distributed system, it's essential to ensure that communication between nodes is secure and that proper authentication and authorization mechanisms are in place to prevent unauthorized access.
 Encryption is also important to ensure that sensitive data is protected from eavesdroppers and man-in-the-middle attacks.